Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Results

-Turning now to other prediction results, our next set of results show what happens when we make predictions over a 1, 3, 6, 12 months interval.
-Note that to simulate predicting the status of ahead $1st$, $3rd$, $6th$, $12th$ month, for a project with $N$ months of data, we must train on data collected from month 1 to month $N-1$, $N-3$, $N-6$, $N-12$, respectively.
-That is, to say that the {\em further} ahead our predictions, the {\em less} data we have for training.
-Hence, one thing to watch for is whether or not performance decreases as size of the training set decreases.
+Turning now to other prediction results, our next set of results shows what happens when we make predictions over a 1, 3, 6, 12 months interval.
+Note that to simulate predicting the status of ahead $1st$, $3rd$, $6th$, $12th$ month, for a project with $N$ months of data, the training sets need to be selected from month 1 to month $N-1$, $N-3$, $N-6$, $N-12$, respectively.
+That is, to say that the {\em further} ahead of our predictions, the {\em earlier} data we have for training.
+Hence, one thing to watch for is whether or not performance decreases as the training set ages.

-Table~\ref{tbl:change} presents the MRE and SA results of DECART, expressed as a ratio of the results seen after predicting one month ahead.
-By observing the median results (show in gray) from left to right across the table, we see that as we try to predict further and further into the future, (a)~SA slightly degrades about 5\% and (b)~MRE degrades only around 33\%, or less.
-Measured in absolute terms, this change is very small: recall that the median DECART MRE results in Table~\ref{tbl:med_mre} for one-month-ahead predictions where less than 10\%.
-This means that when Table~\ref{tbl:change} says that the median MRE for the 12 months predictions is worse by 133\%, that translates to that $\mathit{1.33*10\%\approx14\%}$ (which is still very low).
+Table~\ref{tbl:change} presents the MRE and SA results of DECART, predicting for 1, 3, 6, and 12 months into the future.
+By observing the median of ratio-changing (show in gray) from left to right across the table, we see that as we try to predict further and further into the future, (a)~MRE degrades around 17\% and (b)~SA degrades only about 20\%, or less.
+Measured in absolute terms, these changes are still relatively small.
+In any case, summarizing all the above, we say that: